uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/data_sources/index.rst

    .. member:: bool parse_header = false

-      Flag that indicates whether or not first line in the input file should be processed as a header line and should not be included in the dataset.
+      Flag that indicates whether or not first line in the input file should be processed as a header record which contains information about features and should not be included in the dataset.

       Getter & Setter
          | ``bool get_parse_header() const``